Skip to main content

 break;

-case 'asset.updated':
+case 'asset.status.changed':

-// Handle asset update
+// Handle asset state change

 break;